 SEC.
 1.03 DEADLINE FOR RECEIPT OF PROPOSALS

-Proposals must be received no later than 3:00pm prevailing Alaska Standard Time on AUGUST 18, 2023, as indicated by email timestamp and late proposals will not be considered.
+Proposals must be received no later than 3:00pm prevailing Alaska Standard Time on October 25, 2023, as indicated by email timestamp.
+Late or incomplete proposals will be considered non-responsive and rejected .

 SEC.
 1.04 PRIOR EXPERIENCE